andreasdominik/Susi/docs/src/pages/install.md

 #### mosquitto, jq:
-mosquitto server and client are nedded to send publish and subscribe to MQTT messages.
+mosquitto server and client are needed to publish and subscribe to MQTT messages.
 The package mosquitto provides the MQTT broker and is only necessary for the main installation and not for satellites.
 MQTT messages are sent as JSON strings. susi uses `jq` to parse JSON.